top of page

 Colors: Black & Gold

-Prominent Thetas include philanthropist Melinda Gates, Senator and Presidential Candidate Elizabeth Warren, historic journalist Ida Tarbell, NBC news anchor Kate Snow, fashion designer Tory Burch, and former first lady Laura Bush.
+Prominent Thetas include fashion designer Tory Burch. philanthropist Melinda Gates, Senator Elizabeth Warren, historic journalist Ida Tarbell, NBC news anchor Kate Snow, Miss USA 2025, Governor Gretchen Whitmer, and former First Lady Laura Bush.
 Thetas are in notable company!

 bottom of page